Apprenticeship: Ireland

 In Ireland the apprenticeships are split into two main categories: "craft" and "new".
-The main craft trades and professions have been designated by SOLAS and come within the scope of the Statutory Apprenticeship system, which is organised by SOLAS in co-operation with the Department of Education and Skills, employers and unions.
+The main craft trades and professions have been designated by SOLAS and come within the scope of the Statutory Apprenticeship system, which is organised by SOLAS in co-operation with the Department of Education, employers and unions.
 An Apprenticeship Council is also in place.
 An apprenticeship provides on-the-job training with an employer.
 It usually alternates between off-the-job training in an education centre and on-the-job training at an employer's workplace.
 An apprenticeship generally lasts for 4 years, during which time there are 3 different periods in off-the-job training.
 This training phase takes place in an Education and Training Board (ETB) Training Centre while the subsequent off-the-job training phases take place in an Institute of Technology.
 After on-going assessments through on-the-job competence testing as well as off-the-job modular assessments and examinations, if passed successfully the apprentice is awarded an Advanced Certificate in craft (level 6 on the National Framework of Qualifications).

 New apprenticeships in other areas of industry were introduced from 2016, and can lead to an award between Levels 5–10 on the National Framework of Qualifications.
 Each apprenticeship programme lasts between 2 and 4 years.
 Industry-led groups which work with education and training providers and other partners, oversee the development and roll-out of new apprenticeships.
 New apprenticeships in ICT, finance and hospitality include software development, accounting technician and commis chef.